Studio One (software): Features

-Standard DAW Features
+Standard DAW features

 In addition to its other functionality, Studio One includes fundamental features which are common across most digital audio workstation software, such as the functionality found in multi-track recorders and audio mixing consoles, plus additional functions not possible with analog recording (such as undoing previous actions, editing without loss of information, use of virtual instruments, etc.).

-Editions

-Studio One is available in 3 editions, each with a different license cost (if any) and set of features.
-The Professional edition is also available as part of the PreSonus Sphere monthly subscription program, which also includes other PreSonus software, such as Notion, and all of its available plug-ins.
+Studio One has no fixed limits on the number of inputs/outputs, tracks, and buses available to users.
+Its audio engine supports 64-bit audio resolution with sample rates up to 768 kHz.